-A steady flow of blood and nutrients ensures that the cells receive oxygen and other bio-compounds and can carry wastes out of the body.
-If you have high: blood pressure, cholesterol, C-reactive protein, or a more progressive form of heart disease, it's a warning sign that you are developing heart disease and should swift take action!
+Steady blood flow and nutrition ensure that the cells receive oxygen and other bio-compounds and can carry wastes out of the body.
+If you have high: blood pressure, cholesterol, C-reactive protein, or a more progressive form of heart disease, it's a warning sign, and it's time to take swift take action!

-Research has well-established that you can both prevent, and reverse, heart disease.
+Research shows that you can prevent and reverse heart disease.
 Diet, exercise and stress all play major roles.
-You'll need to reduce sodium found in most sauces, restaurant and processed foods, and maintain an anti-inflammatory and high-antioxidant diet.
-Pro-inflammatory and free-radical forming foods are causative factors in heart disease and include: sugar, chemicals, artificial colors, preservatives and trans-fats, to name a few.
-They can injure the blood vessels and cause a buildup of cholesterol in the arteries which causes blood pressure to go up, and may one day cause a cardiovascular "event" such as a heart attack or stroke.
+You'll want to reduce sodium found in sauces, restaurant and processed foods, and consider an anti-inflammatory, high-antioxidant diet.
+Pro-inflammatory and free-radical forming foods that cause heart disease include sugar, chemicals, artificial colors, preservatives and trans-fats, to name a few.
+Through inflammation and free radical formation, these foods injure the blood vessels and cause cholesterol buildup.
+This buildup causes blood pressure to go up and may lead to a heart attack or a stroke.

-If you believe you are at a high risk for heart disease, or have been diagnosed with high cholesterol or high blood pressure, you will benefit from nutrition intervention.
+If you believe you are at a high risk for heart disease or have been diagnosed with high cholesterol or high blood pressure, you will benefit from a personalize nutrition program!